Commute. Shopping. Chores. What if it was possible to learn how to make a great sales pitch while doing these routine things?

 The show features sales reps who work with prospects on social media.
 The range of topics is surprisingly wide.
 The podcast covers everything from how AI bots will help you pitch better to using video in a B2B sales pitch.

 If your work includes prospecting on LinkedIn, take a look at the podcast’s backlog.
-(And if it doesn’t, read our article on why LinkedIn is such a great tool.)
+(And if it doesn’t, read our article on why LinkedIn is great.)

 How to listen to podcasts